VMWare Virtual Appliance Interface (VAMI) – Log-In Failed

-The VMware Appliance has a web interface and ssh login capability.
-The old-style Java-based client was phased out after vSphere version 5.5, being replaced by the much more responsive HTML5 application.
+The VMware Appliance has a web interface and SSH login capability.
+After vSphere version 5.5, the old-style Java-based client was phased out, replaced by the much more responsive HTML5 application.

 VAMI Unable to Login

-I encountered a really strange problem today when I could not log in to my vCenter appliance.
+I encountered a bizarre problem today when I could not log in to my vCenter appliance.
 I know the password and the user account, but I was just getting this error:

 Vmware Appliance Management console login error "unable to login"